tboyalone/restaurantdummy/README.md

-This is a very basic dummy restaurant website for the sake of learning html, css styling and web responsiveness.
+This is a very basic dummy restaurant website for the sake of learning html, css styling only.
+This does not include web responsiveness.